pticostaricags/FairPlayCombined/README.md

 Check this page: [CODING STANDARDS](/CODING-STANDARDS.md)

 ### Disclaimer
 Support for the FairPlayCombined platform is available only through paid support.
+To discuss more, schedule a call: https://calendly.com/eduardo-fonseca/business-opportunities-talk

 ### Survey
 Are you an entrepreneur exploring Open-Source platforms for your startup?
 Let us know about you in the following [Survey](https://us11.list-manage.com/survey?u=8b82a1556651be6b90abb39cb&id=9f3b59683c&attribution=false)